 where to buy

-Or support local & Order from your local bookstore!
+Or support Small & Order from your local bookstore!

 "True crime buffs will find much to admire in this eye-opening personal narrative."

 Norm Boucher left Montreal at the age of nineteen to begin a long and rewarding career as an RCMP officer mostly dedicated to drugs and organized crime.

 In 1983, Norm Boucher spent eight months infiltrating the heart of Vancouver’s heroin scene.
 This experience became the subject of his memoir Horseplay: My Time Undercover on the Granville Strip, which he wrote over a period of several years, while continuing to fulfill his RCMP responsibilities in Canada and abroad.
 In 2012, Norm Boucher retired from the RCMP as a Staff-Sergeant, dedicating his time to writing and his work as a consultant.